prabinov42/WhyNotR/why_not_r.md

 At the start we will explain lots of details, but as we progress we’ll explain less.
-The point is not for the reader to understand all the details 9yet), but rather to see what is possible with relatively little effort.
+The point is not for the reader to understand all the details (yet) but rather to see what is possible with relatively little effort.

 ## Budgets